ModjoInc/Persona/README.md

 # Persona

-## Project for aplying for internship online
+## Applying for an internship with a Persona Website

 ### What i used for this project: